Targeted and immunotherapy drugs for mouth and oropharyngeal cancer

 Blocking the binding of PD-L1 to PD-1 with drugs called immune checkpoint inhibitors allows the T cells to recognise and kill cancer cells.

-You might have pembrolizumab if you have squamous cell cancer and:
+You might have pembrolizumab if you have squamous cell cancer that has been tested for a type of protein called programmed cell death ligand 1 (PD-L1) and:

 • you haven’t had any treatment for an advanced cancer